-Bangladesh is often negatively represented in the intentional media, which provide a wrong message to the travelers.
+Bangladesh is often negatively represented in the intentional media, which provides a wrong message to the travelers.
 Sitting thousands of miles apart, they become panicked to visit Bangladesh.
-Moreover some western country’s foreign department website always flag the country in a negative way and issue travel alert in visiting Bangladesh, which increase the panic even more.
+Moreover, some western country’s foreign department website always flags the country in a negative way and issue travel alert in visiting Bangladesh, which increases the panic even more.

 Experience of Svetlana Suslova

 Svetlana Suslova from Russia visited Bangladesh for 11 days in November 2015.
-Here is what she says about her exsperience in Bangladesh during the security alert:
+Here is what she says about her experience in Bangladesh during the security alert:

 We’ve heard from the news that Bangladesh (as many other Asian countries) was continuing to face numerous economic, social, and environmental challenges, including poverty, over-population, and global warming.
 And recenty there have been added alarming reports concerning possible terrorist activities in the region.
 The issue of security is very important and I was in doubts whether it’s a safe place for coming or not.
 But while being in Bangladesh, it became clear to me that my anxiety and doubts had been groundless, and a hype in the Western press was too exaggerated.
 The security situation here is like in any other tourist destination around.

 So I have many precious memories from my journey.
 This is a very friendly country, it was a fantastic time and I wish to come back!

 Experience of Alice Nettleingham